-Provision for Task Implementation and Back Pay
+Provision for Task Implementation

-The provision at 30 June 2010 for Task Implementation represents the municipality's obligation towards qualifying officials as a result of a new national grading system for municipalities which came into effect on 1 October 2009.
-The calculation was based on the difference between the current basic salary compared to the basic salary as per new TASK grading.
+The provision at 30 June for Task Implementation represents the Municipality's obligation towards qualifying officials as a result of a new national grading system for municipalities which came into effect on 1 October 2009.
+The calculation was based on the difference between the current basic salaries compared to the basic salaries as per the new TASK grading.
 The difference between these two packages was backdated to the implementation date of the TASK grading system.